 - Have landing pages and forms for generating new leads.
 Alternately, it should integrate with other lead-capturing software.
 Generating new leads is essential, since your database will decay over time.

-- And an understanding of email’s role in their business.
+- An understanding of email’s role in their business.

 The Contact Database

-Your database should be up-to-date and well-maintained so that the inevitable decay doesn’t erode your marketing campaign.
-This will allow you to improve your email message’s effectiveness, personalize for a better targeted message, and keep your “deliverability score” high enough so that they keep reaching more inboxes.
+Your database should be up-to-date and well-maintained so your marketing campaign doesn’t erode.
+This will allow you to improve your email message’s effectiveness, and personalize for a better targeted message.
+This will keep your “deliverability score” high enough so that to keep reaching more inboxes.

 Questions To Answer

 You and your team should consider these questions and determine a solution for your campaigns:

 - When is it right to send an email?
 When is it not?